 IRS Must Refund Penalties Despite Tax Malpractice Recovery

 In Ervin v.
 United States, No. 4:13-CV-00127-JHM (W.D.
 Ky.
-2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax advisor for malpractice.
+2017), the court considered whether the government can withhold or set off a penalty refund owing to a taxpayer if the taxpayer has already recovered the amount in excess of the penalty from its tax attorney for malpractice.
 While the case does not create any new law, it is worth considering as clients do ask about this issue from time to time.

 The facts in the case were as follows:

 - Ervin participated in a tax shelter was promoted by its tax attorney.